ibexa/documentation-user/docs/content_management/taxonomy/taxonomy.md

 ## Taxonomy tree

-Taxonomy Tree is where you create a hierarchy of all tags and relationships between tags and content items.
+Taxonomy tree is where you create a hierarchy of all tags and relationships between tags and content items.
 Working with the Taxonomy tree is similar to working with the Content structure tree.